django-cms/django-cms/docs/getting_started/tutorial.rst

 .. _django-reversion: https://github.com/etianen/django-reversion

-You need to add the django CMS middlewares to your :setting:`MIDDLEWARE_CLASSES` at the right position::
+You need to add the django CMS middlewares to your :setting:`django:MIDDLEWARE_CLASSES` at the right position::

     MIDDLEWARE_CLASSES = (